Important Reasons Why Total Home Warranty is a Right Choice

 • Heating and air conditioning systems

 Repairs such as plumbing, HVAC, appliances, electrical, etc. fall under a limit that may not be sufficient to meet the expenses.
-For instance, many warranties are offered with capped the price to analyze, repair and/or replace an HVAC framework at $1,000 per contract.
+For instance, many warranties are offered with a maximum “cap” amount to analyze, repair and/or replace an HVAC framework at $1,000 per contract.
 However, the average amount for replacing a central air conditioning unit or a gas furnace is around $5,000, including labor.

 The policies also regularly cap electrical and plumbing repairs at approximately $1,000 per contract for each type of service.
 If you have recently hired an electrician or a plumber for a repairing job, you realize that $1,000 will not be enough to get the job done.